Suspect arrested in connection to deadly South Salt Lake shooting

 Police have identified the victim as Romeo Charles Stevens, 27.

-Officers had been searching for a suspect after the victim was found shot and killed on Monday night.
+Officers had been searching for a suspect after the victim was found shot and killed in a Winco parking lot on Monday night.
 Authorities found the victim’s body with multiple gunshot wounds lying on the road near 2190 South Main Street around 10:14 p.m.

-On Tuesday, police obtained the suspect’s vehicle description and were asking for the public’s help to locate the car.
-Police say the suspect’s vehicle has now been located and seized as evidence.
+Surveillance camera footage captured the victim being chased through the Winco parking lot by two men.
+The footage shows the victim being shot on Main Street by the two suspects.

+Police say one of the suspect’s vehicles is seen almost striking the victim before fleeing the scene.
+During police questioning, the suspect admitted to premeditated plans of robbing the victim.
+The suspect reportedly told police he would likely receive financial compensation after committing the robbery.

 No further details have been released at this time as the investigation continues.